 Once again This is Sheffield have stepped up to provide a detailed rundown of all the Sheffield indies involved in the scheme- you can see their comprehensive listing here: https://thisissheffield.app/eat-out-to-help-out-sheffields-independents/

 From your favourite coffee houses such as Marmadukes, Gaard and Tamper to classic pubs like The Broadfield and Rutland Arms, through to fine dining at Jöro and Brocco, tempting options can be found right across the city.

 While we’re also still somewhat limited when it comes to travelling at the moment, you can still take your taste buds on tour with an array of world flavours and fusion to be enjoyed, from Ashoka, Nam Song and Tuski to El Paso, La Vaca and Otto’s- you could eat out every Monday, Tuesday and Wednesday in August and still only taste a fraction of the great places on offer.

 From afternoon tea at Mosborough Hall to a steak dinner in the Marco Pierre White restaurant at DoubleTree Sheffield, lots of Sheffield hotels are also taking part with Tankersley Manor, Kenwood Hall Hotel, IBIS Sheffield City Centre and The Quays Hotel all signed up, meaning visitors can continue to save during their stay.

 If you’re planning a jaunt out of the city to visit Chatsworth House this August, worth noting their tearoom and restaurants are also partaking in ‘Eat Out to Help Out' too.

-If you already know which restaurant, pub or café you want to visit, just make sure your desired establishment is taking part by checking their social, website or ringing ahead before you book your table.
+If you already know which restaurant, pub or café you want to head to visit, just make sure your desired establishment is taking part by checking their social, website or ringing ahead before you book you table.
 Enjoy!